w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Launching another Parachain Node

-To launch another parachain node, you may notice that it is similar to launching our first parachain yet with subtle differences:
+To launch another parachain node, you follow a process similar to launching our first parachain node, yet with subtle differences:

 ```